Translate

 ARTICLE I- NAME

-This organization shall be known as the Maine State Rehabilitation Council, hereafter referred
+This organization shall be known as the Maine State Rehabilitation Council (hereinafter

 ARTICLE II- MISSION